mayasharma2110/Bookworm/README.md

 ### Surface

 #### Colours
 I noticed that several booksites seem to use a common colour of blue e.g. [Waterstones](https://www.waterstones.com/) and [World of Books](https://www.worldofbooks.com/en-gb), however I chose a main colour of green as I found this a good colour to represent nature/balance and is also calming.
 From [Adobe Color](https://color.adobe.com/create/color-wheel) I choose green (#00e676) as the main colour and this site helped me find the split complemantary colours of orange (#E6650B) and magenta (#E60B8C).
-For the navbar and headings text I chose dark green (#1b5e20) and other text uses darkslategrey.
+For the navbar and headings text I chose a light (#B9F6CA) and dark green (#1b5e20) and other text uses darkslategrey.

 #### Imagery
 I picked images of books and people reading books, I also wanted to pick images that created a sense of relaxation and calm (so a few of the images are of people reading outside).
 The images used on the site are credited in the credits - media section of this readme.